gunamata/NestJS-API-Server/README.md

 # run production build with node
 $ set NODE_ENV=prod&& node dist/main.js

-The app is server on http://localhost:8081.
+The app is served on http://localhost:8081.
 You can test the APIs using the Swagger API document page in your browser using the url http://localhost:8081/api/v2/api-docs/
 ```

 > You can specify dev or prod NODE_ENV value (default is dev as indicated in [.env](.env))